buxbin/SmallProjects/README.md

 - atm - A simple ATM with PIN authentication
 - library - A library management system with book borrowing/returning
 - todo - A console todo list with file persistence
+- studentmanagement - A student management system with grade calculator